What do User Signals mean?

 Optimising user signals for SEO

 Improving user signals requires an understanding of how to optimise website elements to promote positive user behaviour.
-This can include technical aspects such as website speed and mobile friendliness and content optimisation to ensure high quality and relevance.
+This can include technical aspects such as site speed and mobile-friendliness, as well as content optimisation to ensure high quality and relevance.
 The goal is to create a user-friendly experience that encourages visitors to interact with your site in meaningful ways.

 Final conclusion on user signals